Comparison of the Most Popular Flooring Types

 When there are young kids in the house, you want the floor to feel cosy and comfortable, but also to be very hard-wearing and resilient.
 In this case, make sure to choose a carpet or vinyl flooring.

-Highest Return of Investment Value
+Highest Return on Investment Value

 Hands down, there is no other type of flooring besides hardwood flooring that can increase the value of a property so dramatically.